lldap/lldap/example_configs/thelounge.md

     },
 ```

-In this config, The Lounge will use the credentials provided in web ui to authenticate with lldap.
-It'll allow access if authentication was successful and the user is a member of Base DN.

-Advanced Config:
+## Advanced Config:

+`rootDN` is similar to bind DN in other applications.
+It is used in combination with `rootPassword` to query lldap. `ldap-viewer` user in `lldap` is a member of the group `lldap_strict_readonly` group.
+This gives `ldap-viewer` user permission to query `lldap`.

+With the `filter`, You can limit The Lounge access to users who are a member of the group `thelounge`.

 ```
       ldap: {